AI Summary of Peer-Reviewed Research

 Publishing process signals: STANDARD — reflects the venue and review process. — venue and review process.

-Base-60 digits map to exact prime-factor lattice coordinates
+Base-60 digits can be mapped to exact prime-factor coordinates

 Research area:ArithmeticChinese remainder theoremDivision (mathematics)